minhnv194801/DemoSolidity/TokenMinterDemo/README.md

 # Token Minter Demo
 Demo Token Minter using NodeJs, EJS, Express

+Token Minter will take the string input by user, push it into IPFS and then push the received Cid into a newly created Token in the blockchain

 ### Requirement
 - NodeJs v16
 - Metamask installed browser